How to Make Milky Oat Tincture

 Milky oat tincture in a mason jar

-Milky oats (also called “oat tops” or “oat seeds”) are the unripe seeds of the oat plant (Avena sativa).
-We harvest the oat tops during the “milky” stage when a white sap can be squeezed out of the oat top.
+Milky oats (also called oat tops) are the unripe seeds of the oat plant (Avena sativa).
+We harvest the oat tops during the “milky” stage when a white sap can be squeezed out of the immature seed.
 This stage occurs after the flowering stage and just before the seeds mature fully.

 Milky oats can help with stress, anxiety, exhaustion, and overall resilience.
-I use this tincture as a tonic to help nourish and soothe my frazzled nervous system.
+I use this tincture as a tonic to help nourish and soothe my frazzled nerves.
 I take it two times daily with a glass of water.

 Read more about nervine herbs.